Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Daar tried at first to restrain his natural boisterousness, and about five seconds later gave up and let loose on everyone.
 He greeted the humans with barely-contained glee, especially a teeny blonde woman whom he swept up off the ground and *bear-hugged.*

 "I am very proud of you!"
 He exclaimed and actually *chittered,* somehow managing to make it a bass noise.
-"No direction, nothing other than ‘yerselves and ‘yer wits, and a nice chance meeting…now you’ve already got the area secure!"
+"No direction, nothing other than ‘yerselves and ‘yer wits, and a nice chance meeting... now you’ve already got the area secure!"

 "You’d be Lieutenant Kovač?"
 Landry asked, as the medics bustled inside to start seeing to the wounded.